A Namekian in Halkeginia

 Then, to the amazement of everyone watching, his eyes flashed with light for all of a split-second.

-And the moment they lit up, the Namekian's would-be attacker was viscously blasted off his feet, a small yet clearly visible shock wave exploding into existence right in front of him.
+And the moment they lit up, the Namekian's would-be attacker was viscously blasted off his feet, a small yet visible shock wave exploding into existence right in front of him.
 The sudden attack completely rocked the unsuspecting mage, launching him several meters though the air, before he landed in messy heap farther down the road, his wand falling from his grasp in the process and landing a short distance away.

 Shakily craning his neck upwards, the mage felt his blood run cold at the chilling sight of the green-skinned giant looming over him, a noticeably visible fury burning within his angry eyes.
 His towering attacker then lashed out with a right hand, faster than the eye could see, and clamped a vice-like grip around the nobleman's neck before lifting him into the air with utterly trivial ease.